 Minimally invasive varicose vein surgery is often the best choice for larger veins when other treatments have proven unsuccessful.
 The goal in varicose vein removal surgery is to achieve the best cosmetic results with minimal scarring and to relieve symptoms of pain or swelling that often occur.
 Today, with the combination of the technology of venous duplex imaging and the meticulous surgical techniques of our highly-trained vascular surgeons, patients are able to attain both optimal cosmetic and therapeutic results.
 Surgery is typically performed in our office procedure room on an outpatient basis with an average recovery time of one to two weeks.

-At VeinSolutions in Austin and Georgetown, we want to help you regain the look and feel of the legs you love!
+At VeinSolutions in Austin, Georgetown, and Kyle, we want to help you regain the look and feel of the legs you love!

 Varicose Veins FAQ